PatternsTechGit/PT_RxJS/README.md

 ```

-### Step 5: Creating a service to fetch data from API
+## Step 5: Creating a service to fetch data from API
-To fetch data from api we will create an angular service Blog Service.
-We will create a folder called `services` to contain all the services in the application.
+To fetch data from api we will create an angular service `BlogService`.
+We will create a folder called `services` in `app` folder to contain all the services in the application.
 In this folder we will run the command.

 ```typescript
 ng generate service blog
 ```

-This will scaffold a new service in our application in the file blog.service.ts with following code
+This will scaffold a new service in our application in the file blog.service.ts with following code:

 ```typescript